tdewolff/minify/README.md

 }
 ```

-Custom minifier showing an example that implements the minifier function interface:
+Custom minifier showing an example that implements the minifier function interface.
+Within a custom minifier, it is possible to call any minifier function (through `m minify.Minifier`) recursively when dealing with embedded resources.
 ``` go
 package main